WINGS OVER CAMBRIDGE

 The Air Training Corps in Cambridge

-In the closing months of 1942, Cambridge got a new Air Force-related organisation with the establishment of a Cambridge Flight of the Air Training Corps.
+In the closing months of 1942, Cambridge became home to a new Air Force-related organisation with the establishment of a Cambridge Flight of the Air Training Corps.
 The Air Training Corps, or ATC, was a cadet corps that began in 1941, which was much like the boy scouts, but with a definite theme of military aviation.

 Sadly my research has turned up few facts so far regarding the Cambridge ATC Flight, which is long since defunct nowadays - despite its Hamilton HQ squadron still thriving strongly.
 The reason little information can be found is because it was established just before 1943, and no Waikato Independent newspapers from that year have survived in the Cambridge Museum's collection due to the volume being lost in a fire while they were still owned by the Independent itself.

-However, I am reprinting any related articles from the newspaper about the ATC Flight that I come across.
+However, I am reprinting below any related articles from the newspaper about the ATC Flight that I come across.
 All related articles I have so far discovered are below.
 Also I have added a few pieces of related publicity material from the time.
-The first few articles are not directly related to Cambridge, but their printing in our paper probably helped spur on the setting up of our own unit here in Cambridge.
-At the bottom of this page I plan to add a roll of members - again difficult as no list has been discovered yet in my research.
+The first few articles are not directly related to Cambridge, but their printing in our Waikato Independent paper probably helped spur on the setting up of our own unit here in Cambridge.
+Also of this page I plan to add a roll of members - again difficult as no list has been discovered yet in my research.
 This will hopefully grow as research progresses.

 Waikato Independent